jmcastelo/mixtum/README.md

     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

-The standalone script depends on `numpy` and `matplotlib`.
-The graphical user interface depends on `pyside6`, `numpy` and `matplotlib`.
+The standalone script depends on [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/).
+The graphical user interface also depends on [pyside6](https://doc.qt.io/qtforpython-6/).
 Please, install these libraries in the virtual environment with `pip` as follows.

     pip install pyside6 numpy matplotlib